2024-25 UVA Athletics Year in Review Fifth consecutive NCAA Women's Swimming & Diving Championship highlights season!

 Gretchen Walsh

-No single student-athlete had a better year at UVA than junior swimmer Gretchen Walsh.
-In addition to her Olympic success, she helped UVA win its fourth consecutive NCAA team title, won seven NCAA individual/relay titles, was named the national collegiate swimmer of the year, a first-team Academic All-American and the ACC Scholar-Athlete of the Year for her sport.
+No single student-athlete had a better year in UVA athletics history than senior swimmer Gretchen Walsh.
+She helped UVA win its fifth consecutive NCAA team title, won seven NCAA individual/relay titles, was named the national collegiate swimmer of the year and overall Honda Award Winner, a first-team Academic All-American, the ACC Scholar-Athlete of the Year for her sport and the overall Academic All-American of the Year across all sports.

 Other Individual Accolades

-NCAA champion Alex Walsh became the most successful swimmer in ACC history, picking up her 26th individual or relay title during this year’s championship meet.
+NCAA champion Alex Walsh continued to maintain the distinction of the most successful swimmer in ACC history, picking up her 30th individual or relay title during this year’s championship meet.

-Swimming and Diving head coach Todd DeSorbo was named the ACC and National Coach of the Year and later directed Team USA during the women’s swimming competition.
+Swimming and Diving head coach Todd DeSorbo was named the ACC and National Coach of the Year.

-Vin Lananna was named the Southeast Region Men's Track & Field Coach of the Year and ACC Men’s Outdoor Track and Field Coach of the Year.
+Vin Lananna was named the Southeast Region Indoor Track & Field Coach of the Year and ACC Women's Outdoor Track and Field Coach of the Year.

 Amazing Attendance